agarwalradhika20/mle-training/README.md

-# How to run the code
-conda env create --name mle-dev --file=env.yml conda activate mle-dev python nonstandardcode.py

 # Median housing value prediction

 The housing data can be downloaded from https://raw.githubusercontent.com/ageron/handson-ml/master/.
 The script has codes to download the data.
 We have modelled the median house value on given housing data.

 The following techniques have been used:

  - Linear regression
  - Decision Tree